sfigg/commercialization-public/design/device-experiences/OEM-secure-boot.md

 ## Secure boot requirements

 In order to support Secure boot, you must provide the following.

-- UEFI 2.3.1 Errata C or higher.
+- UEFI Version 2.3.1 Errata C variables must be set to **SecureBoot=1** and **SetupMode=0** with a signature database (EFI_IMAGE_SECURITY_DATABASE) necessary to boot the machine securely pre-provisioned, and including a PK that is set in a valid KEK database.
+For more information, see [System.Fundamentals.Firmware.UEFISecureBoot](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/systems#systemfundamentalsfirmwareuefisecureboot).
 - The platform exposes an interface that adheres to the profile of UEFI v2.3.1 Section 27.
 - The platform must come provisioned with the correct keys in the UEFI Signature database (db) to allow Windows to boot.
 It must also support secure authenticated updates to the databases.
 Storage of secure variables must be isolated from the running operating system such that they cannot be modified without detection.